Michael Cohen (lawyer): Conviction on campaign finance, tax evasion, and other charges

 On December 12, 2018, U.S. District Judge William H. Pauley III sentenced Cohen to three years in prison and a $50,000 fine, and additionally ordered Cohen to pay $1.4 million in restitution and to forfeit $500,000.
 At his sentencing hearing, Cohen stated: "I take full responsibility for each act that I pled guilty to: The personal ones to me and those involving the president of the United States of America."
 Cohen said Trump was "the man that caused me to choose the path of darkness" and do "dirty deeds".
 Before passing sentence, Judge Pauley said, "each of these crimes is a serious offense against the United States.
 Mr. Cohen pled guilty to a veritable smorgasbord of fraudulent conduct."
 In March 2019, Cohen sued the Trump Organization to cover the $1.9 million in financial penalties plus an additional $1.9 million in his unpaid defense costs.
 Cohen argued that the Trump Organization—which had already paid $1.7 million for his defense—had agreed to indemnify him.
 Subsequently, more than half of Cohen's outstanding legal bills were paid by the Trump Organization or canceled.
-A judge dismissed the lawsuit in November 2021, partly on the grounds that Cohen's relevant work had been done for Donald Trump personally rather than for the Trump Organization.
+A judge dismissed the lawsuit in November 2021, partly on the grounds that Cohen's relevant work had been done for Trump personally rather than for the Trump Organization.

 On May 21, 2020, Cohen was released from prison early due to concerns regarding COVID-19, to serve the rest of his sentence under house arrest.
 On July 2, 2020, Cohen was observed dining at a Manhattan restaurant, and on July 9, 2020, was taken back into federal custody after refusing to agree to conditions of home confinement that included a prohibition on communicating with the media.
-Cohen filed suit complaining his re-arrest was an attempt to prevent him from releasing a tell-all book about Donald Trump titled Disloyal: A Memoir.
+Cohen filed suit complaining that his re-arrest was an attempt to prevent him from releasing a tell-all book about Trump titled Disloyal: A Memoir.
 On July 23, a judge found in his favor and ordered that he be returned to home confinement.
 Cohen was released from home confinement and his sentence expired on November 22, 2021.
 Immediately following his release, Cohen said he would continue to "provide information testimony documents and my full cooperation on all ongoing investigations to ensure that others are held responsible for their dirty deeds and that no one is ever believed to be above the law".
+In 2024, Cohen asked to sue Donald Trump for his 2020 re-arrest, which Cohen claimed had been retaliatory.